7 ways to save money on art supplies - whether you want to sell art or just save money on art materials here are tips to help you spend less.

 If you’re not part of an art collective you might not know where to start, but there are lots of groups online that you can join.

 Why not join my Facebook group – Make Art, Save (And Make!)
-Money – we’d love more suggestions, and the more of us there are, the more we can help each other save money on art supplies!
+Money – we’d love more suggestions, and the more of us there are, the more we can help each other save money on art materials!